harman-f/MHI2_MIB2_AIO_FW_Update_Template/README.md

 This repository contains the building blocks for custom **A**ll **I**n **O**ne FW updates.

-**⚠️ Content of this repository is NOT a FW update**
+**⚠️ Content of this repository is NOT a FW update** It contains most of the building blocks to create an AIO FW.

 ℹ️ Read full article before using this update.<br />
+You will learn how to use a pre made AIO FW update and where to find them.

 # Check WIKI about how to use AIO FWs